MarkBennett/lets-learn-react-hooks/README.md

 ## Summary :books:

 React functional components are a great way to simplify your React code, however understanding how to add state, effects, and context to your functional components with hooks can be confusing.

-Let's figure that you!
+Throughout this talk we'll expore the React Hooks API by building a simple timer component.
+We'll use Vite to run the app, VS Code as the editor, Google Chrome for the browser, and the React Devtools Extension to help with debugging.

-## Housekeeping
+## Housekeeping :house_with_garden:

 ### Who am I?
 I'm [Mark Bennett](markbennett.ca), a developer and president of [Burmis Studio](burmis.ca).
 I've been building React and Ruby on Rails apps for a long time, and love running, cooking and playing with my kids.